openbroadcaster/diy-broadcast/index.md

 # Share your DIY Maker Space Broadcast Projects

 Have a really cool home made broadcast contraption or project?
 Send, plans, photos or additional instructions to share with the world wide maker space community.
+Get a group together for a DIY maker space hands on training project.

 Subscribe to our [Newsletter](https://openbroadcaster.com/newsletter) There are many DIY projects ongoing that we continue to share.